 Durk’s isn’t messing around either when they say fatty or lean.
 The fatty pieces were very fatty, while the lean pieces were a little bit more my style.
 In general, I like fatty brisket, but if I had to choose again from Durk’s, I’d go with the lean because it showcases the tender smoky meat a bit better.
 Overall, the brisket was pretty good and I felt comfortable that if they could make a good brisket, then the rest of the food is in good hands.

 Ridurkulous and Dirty Durk Sandwiches – Last, but not least, as a sandwich lover, I had to try a couple of Durk’s sandwiches.
 Both the chopped beef and pulled pork sandwiches come with pieces of sausage in them.
 They are also topped with onion, jalapenos and some Durk’s BBQ sauce.
 The pulled pork tasted tender and heavy, but the onions and bread helped with some of the fattiness.
 I asked for the jalapenos on the side, but loved them with the pulled pork.
 The same goes for the chopped beef sandwich, which I thought was excellent.
 I really enjoyed the caramelized bits of beef combined with the sausage.
 The onions really went a long way to adding some flavor and breaking up some of the texture as well.
 My go-to order at Durk’s after trying everything would be another Ridurkulous Chopped Beef Sandwich.

 Durk’s is a good, solid barbecue restaurant.
-While I wouldn’t call it the best in Rhode Island, I would say it’s the best in Providence by a good margin.
+Currently, it’s probably one of the best in Rhode Island, And definitely the best in Providence by a good margin.
 They do a great job across the board, which means it’s hard to go wrong, so try everything.
 The chopped beef sandwich was a personal favorite that I would recommend along with some delicious cornbread.
 Durk’s definitely hits the spot to satisfy when you need a barbecue fix in the Providence, RI area.

 Please Support Man Fuel!